veracity/veracity-documentation/sections/identity/new-login-url.md

 ### Apps using the NPM package @veracity/node-auth
 If your app is using the NPM pacakge @veracity/node-auth, you must update it to version `1.0.7` or greater, or version `2.0.7` or greater.

-### Other scenarios
-If your app is using another way of authenticating, you must make sure that you update the login URL to: